solidi/hl-mods/workspace/plan/learnings.md

 1. [This repro](https://github.com/Solokiller/halflife-updated/commit/e19fe4703583a7ef793034c2b119b884e8e97693) was helpful in understanding how to update `abs` in the upgrade to Visual Studio 2019.
 1. A good thread on how to handle [the copy function](https://stackoverflow.com/questions/834270/visual-studio-post-build-event-copy-to-relative-directory-location) in visual studio 2019.
 1. Changing values in a `SetThink` for client sided weapons will not reflect the value on the client.
+1. Mirroring view models may not provide back polygons (back culling).
+Noted this on view models with Milkshape.